Magalhães Barata: Tenentist Revolutionary

-After the initial revolutionary movements in 1922, Magalhães Barata joined the Tenentist Movement, where on December 24, 1923, he was given orders to move to the state of Paraná where on 28 December he would apprehend the minister of war Fernando Setembrino de Carvalho, an act which would serve as the spark to lead the rise of rebel forces in the state.
+After the initial revolutionary movements in 1922, Magalhães Barata joined the Tenentist Movement, where on 24 December 1923, he was given orders to move to the state of Paraná where on 28 December he would apprehend the minister of war Fernando Setembrino de Carvalho, an act which would serve as the spark to lead the rise of rebel forces in the state.

 However, the plan was revealed and Magalhães Barata was jailed in the 25th on São Paulo, from where he was sent to Manaus to join the 27th Hunter Battalion.
-On June 23, 1924, in command of the battalion, he and other tenentists took over the government of the state of Amazonas to install a government junta led by his fellow revolutionary Alfredo Augusto Ribeiro Júnior.
+On 23 June 1924, in command of the battalion, he and other tenentists took over the government of the state of Amazonas to install a government junta led by his fellow revolutionary Alfredo Augusto Ribeiro Júnior.

-The tenentists would expand into Pará and take control of the fortress of Óbidos in an attempt to assume control of the Amazon River, however, federal troops led by General João de Deus Mena Barreto took back the fortress in August 20, after fighting with forces led by Magalhães Barata.
+The tenentists would expand into Pará and take control of the fortress of Óbidos in an attempt to assume control of the Amazon River, however, federal troops led by General João de Deus Mena Barreto took back the fortress on 20 August, after fighting with forces led by Magalhães Barata.

 Jailed and sent to Belém together with some of his fellow revolutionaries, Magalhães Barata escaped prison and sought refuge in Uruguay, from where he would only come back in August 1930 when using a fake identity he returned to Belém and attempted to articulate a revolutionary movement in the region, however despite his disguise, he was once again jailed and sent to Rio de Janeiro.